jonnymind/SIRPAS/Base_System/Injury_and_Damage/Damage_Type/Physical_Damage.md

   are example of piercing weapons.

-Notice that simple arrows are _normally_ considered generating _piercing damage_, as they would be stopped by the same kind of armour designed to stop other cut weapons, but some high-yield modern bow might generate _piercing damage_ instead.
+Notice that simple arrows are _normally_ considered generating _cut damage_, as they would be stopped by the same kind of armour designed to stop other cut weapons, but some high-yield modern bow might generate _piercing damage_ instead.